TrevorHProgramming/TrevorHProgramming.github.io/README.md

 VBIN offsets are now correct.

 Bugfixes:
-Multi-file outputs weren't working correctly</br>
+Multi-file outputs weren't working correctly<br>
-VBIN models without LOD levels wouldn't export</br>
+VBIN models without LOD levels wouldn't export<br>
-Models with SurfaceProperties version 1 or 3 would not read correctly</br>
+Models with SurfaceProperties version 1 or 3 would not read correctly<br>
 Models with a mesh as their root instead of a scene node wouldn't export

 <HR>